YOzaz/Laravel-SwiftMailer/README.md

 ## What about Laravel 5?

 Package supports only Laravel 4 only at the moment.
 However, if you have spare time to adopt it (shouldn't be difficult) - feel free to create a pull request.

+## Credits

+All credits go to [xdecock](https://github.com/xdecock), author of [Swift Mailer](https://github.com/xdecock/swiftmailer), for providing ready-made solution implemented in this package.

 ## License